General Scholarship Timeline

 The NewSchool Foundation reserves the right to ownership of material presented for the purpose of print and web publication.

-Selection: The NewSchool Foundation Scholarship Committee reviews and recommends scholarship awards based on available funds, the quality of applications and the potential to build NSAD’s future.
+Selection: The NewSchool Foundation Scholarship Committee reviews and recommends scholarship awards based on available funds, the quality of applications and the potential to build NewSchool’s future.

 Dr. Steve Altman served as President of NSAD from 2006-2013.
 His leadership helped the school grow and improve tremendously throughout his tenure.
-Following his retirement the illars Scholarship was initiated in his honor.
+Following his retirement, the Pillars Scholarship was initiated in his honor.
 Above all, Dr. Altman has always been committed to supporting students and enriching their educational experience.